Jet Rocket

 This short article is in need of work.
 You can help Sega Retro by adding to it.

-Jet Rocket (ジェット・ロケット) is a 1970 electro-mechanical arcade flight simulator manufactured by Sega.
-The player aircraft is viewed from a first-person perspective, and the landscape and targets are displayed on a screen, using a projection display system similar to Duck Hunt, Grand Prix, Missile and Killer Shark.
+Jet Rocket (ジェット・ロケット) is a 1970 electro-mechanical arcade flight simulator manufactured by Sega Enterprises, Ltd. The player aircraft is viewed from a first-person perspective, and the landscape and targets are displayed on a screen, using a projection display system similar to Duck Hunt, Grand Prix, Missile and Killer Shark.

 It features free-roaming, first-person flight shooting gameplay.
-It was the first flight simulator game, a genre that it introduced to the arcade industry, where it inspired a flood of clones as soon as it released in 1970, which in turn inspired flight simulator video games.
-Jet Rocket was also the earliest first-person shooter (predating Maze War and Spasim), and an ancestor of open-world sandbox games (which have flight sim roots) and action-adventures.
+It was the first flight simulator game, a genre that it introduced to the arcade industry.
+It inspired a flood of arcade clones as soon as it released in 1970, which in turn inspired flight simulator video games.
+Jet Rocket was also the earliest first-person shooter (predating Maze War and Spasim), and an ancestor of open-world sandbox games (which have flight sim roots).

-Sega later released Heli-Shooter (1977), a similar combat flight simulator that improved on Jet Rocket with the use of a CPU processor and more sophisticated projection technology, featuring a colorful, realistic, free-roaming 3D landscape.
+Sega released a spiritual successor, Heli-Shooter (1977), a combat flight simulator that improved on Jet Rocket with the use of a CPU processor and more sophisticated 3D projection technology, featuring a colorful, realistic, free-roaming 3D open world landscape.
+Kasco's Star V (1975) is an electro-mechanical space flight simulator that also improved on Jet Rocket with a free-roaming 3D open world.

 Gameplay